Ray Chambers

-Raymond G. Chambers (born August 7, 1942) is a philanthropist and humanitarian who currently serves as the World Health Organization Ambassador for Global Strategy.
+Raymond G. Chambers (born August 7, 1942) is a philanthropist and humanitarian who is the World Health Organization Ambassador for Global Strategy.
 Chambers' philanthropic efforts are diverse, with major focus areas in global health, mentoring, and revitalizing his home city of Newark, New Jersey.

 Early life and education

 Born and raised in the West Ward of Newark, Chambers attended West Side High School.

-Chambers attended Rutgers University–Newark where he was a member of Tau Kappa Epsilon fraternity, and earned an MBA from Seton Hall University in 1968.
+Chambers studied at Rutgers University–Newark, where he was a member of Tau Kappa Epsilon fraternity, and earned an MBA degree from Seton Hall University in 1968.

 Career

-Private Equity
+Private equity

-Chambers is the former Chairman of Wesray Capital Corporation, a private equity holding company which he co-founded with William E. Simon, the former United States Secretary of the Treasury.
+Chambers is the former chairman of Wesray Capital Corporation, a private equity holding company that he co-founded with William E. Simon, the former United States Secretary of the Treasury.
 The "WES" in the firm's name represented Simon's initials and "RAY" was for Chamber's first name.
-Their first big coup was the leveraged buyout of Gibson Greetings from RCA in 1981 for $80 million, with each partner contributing $330,000 and the balance paid for with loans; After taking Gibson public in 1984, each partner walked away with a profit exceeding $70 million.
+Their first big coup was the leveraged buyout of Gibson Greetings from RCA in 1981 for $80 million, with each partner contributing $330,000 and the balance paid for with loans.
+After taking Gibson public in 1984, each partner walked away with a profit exceeding $70 million.

 After Simon ended his active involvement in the firm's management, Chambers was responsible for deals including the 1985 purchase of Avis Rent a Car System, which was sold 14 months later to an employee stock ownership plan for $1.75 billion along with the sale of other Avis assets for $674 million, netting a profit of $740 million on a $10 million capital outlay.

 Chambers and Wesray were early investors in buyout firm Vestar Capital Partners, investing in the first Vestar fund in 1988.

 Involvement in Newark

 Chambers has played an active role in revitalizing Newark, working with organizations and schools throughout the city, including in the West Ward where he grew up.
 He is a longtime supporter of the Boys & Girls Club of Newark, which he had belonged to as a child in the 1950s.
 He has funded college educations for hundreds of Newark public school students served by the Club.

-Chambers was the founding Chairman of the New Jersey Performing Arts Center, helping obtain contributions from local corporations and contributing his own money, with the goal of creating a cultural center for Newark modeled after New York City's Lincoln Center and Washington, D.C.'s John F. Kennedy Center for the Performing Arts.
+Chambers was the founding chairman of the New Jersey Performing Arts Center, helping obtain contributions from local corporations and contributing his own money, with the goal of creating a cultural center for Newark modeled after New York City's Lincoln Center and Washington, D.C.'s John F. Kennedy Center for the Performing Arts.

 As a partner in YankeeNets, Chambers played a critical role in bringing the New Jersey Devils to what is now the Prudential Center, with YankeeNets contributing $105 million to construct the publicly owned facility.
-Chambers' name was engraved on the Stanley Cup as President of 2003 New Jersey Devils Chambers was an early supporter of Cory Booker, helping to convince him that he had a future in politics.
+Chambers' name was engraved on the Stanley Cup as president of 2003 New Jersey Devils Chambers was an early supporter of U.S. senator Cory Booker, helping to convince him that he had a future in politics.